 The primary focus of the trip is on giving service and working with students and teachers in a variety of settings in Battambang.
 Several days are devoted to working with Cambodian teachers, students and children who are supported by the Providence Sister, under the guidance of Sister Sopheak and the Friends For All Children Foundation.

 St Mary's College staff and students make school visitations; spending time with approximately 85 academically capable students aged from 6 years to 20 years of age; conduct English workshops with Battambang teachers as well as visit nearby villages where educational quality and facilities are significantly inferior and poorly resourced.

 Battambang is the capital city of Battambang Province in north western Cambodia.
 The city is situated on the Sankae River, with a great deal of French colonial architecture.
 It has a population of approximately 250,000.

 The experience aims to be one of MISSION - working with marginalised people of Cambodia in Battambang and IMMERSION - interacting in the culture and society of Cambodia gaining an understanding of this vibrant country and develop an appreciation of its history, geography, people and lifestyle.

-Oak Valley Lands Trip
+Oak Valley Maralinga-Tjarutja Lands Immersion

-Oak Valley Maralinga
+Oak Valley Maralinga-Tjarutja

 Oak Valley is a remote aboriginal community which is located in the far western region of South Australia in the Maralinga Tjarutja Lands and borders the Great Victoria Desert.
 Oak Valley was established in 1985 as a community for the Anangu people due to being displaced from the Maralinga Lands after the British atomic tests.